 Appendix 3 contains pro forma that relate to the connection, commissioning, testing, and decommissioning of Micro-generators.

-EN 50438 Annex D together with Annexes A1 and A2 of this EREC G98 describe a methodology for testing various types of electrical interface between the Micro-generator and the public Low Voltage Distribution Network.
-The purpose of the type tests set out in EN 50438 Annex D is to demonstrate compliance with the requirements of EN 50438 and hence the requirements of this EREC G98.
+Annexes A1 and A2 of this EREC G98 describe a methodology for testing various types of electrical interface between the Micro-generator and the public Low Voltage Distribution Network.
+The purpose of these type tests is to demonstrate compliance with the requirements of this EREC G98.
 The Micro-generator can be considered an approved Micro-generator for connection to the GB public Low Voltage Distribution Network by:

-completing the Type Test Verification Report in Appendix 3 Form C of this EREC G98;
+completing the Type Test Verification Report in Appendix 3 Form C of this EREC G98; and

-satisfying the tests in EN 50438 Annex D; and

-satisfying the supplementary tests in Annex A1 (for Inverter connected Micro-generators) or Annex A2 (for synchronous Micro-generators) as appropriate of this EREC G98.
+satisfying the tests in Annex A1 (for Inverter connected Micro-generators) or Annex A2 (for synchronous Micro-generators) of this EREC G98 as appropriate.

-A Manufacturer of a Fully Type Tested Micro-generator should allocate a Manufacturer’s reference number, which should be registered on the Energy Networks Association (ENA) Type Test Verification Report Register as the Product ID.
+A Manufacturer of a Fully Type Tested Micro-generator should allocate a Manufacturer’s reference number, which should be registered on the Energy Networks Association (ENA) Type Test Register as the system reference.
 It is not necessary for Manufacturers of Fully Type Tested Micro-generators to complete a Type Test Verification Report, Appendix 3 Form C, for each Installation.

 Connection Agreements, energy trading and metering are considered to be out of scope.
 These issues are mentioned in this document only in the context of raising the reader’s awareness to the fact that these matters might need to be addressed.